Hayrick Butte: Ecology

 The Oregon Department of Fish and Wildlife determined in the early 1990s that there was potential for peregrine falcon nests at Hayrick Butte, though it was considered low-quality habitat because of its lack of suitable ledges and high amounts of human disturbance.
-According to a 2003 paper, Hayrick Butte has a rich forest on its steep, north-facing slope with mountain hemlock and mature fir trees at an elevation of 1550 m.
+The forest on the steep, north-facing slope of Hayrick Butte consists of mountain hemlock and mature fir trees at an elevation of 1550 m.
 Oroboreal subalpine forests like these usually occur above elevations of 1500 m in the Cascades, in areas with cool, wet climates.
 Mean precipitation for these zones ranges from 1500 to 3000 mm, with cool summers and cold, snowy winters.
-Dense forests are less common at higher elevations, switching to patchy forest stands separated from one another by shrubs or meadows.
+Dense forests are less common at higher elevations, where typically patchy forest stands are separated by shrubland or meadows.

 Geology

-North Sister (of the Three Sisters volcano complex) and Mount Washington mark isolated volcanic centers among the highly mafic (rich in magnesium and iron) platform of the central High Cascade arc.
+Summary

 About 4.5 million years ago, eruption of mafic lava filled a subsiding Pliocene depression, creating the modern, mafic High Cascades.
-Compared to the eruptive products at and near North Sister, lava deposits at Mount Washington have a greater abundance of incompatible elements (elements unsuitable in size and/or charge to the cation sites of the minerals of which it is included.)
-The nearby lava dome and tuya (subglacial volcano) Hogg Rock shows more similarity to the basaltic andesite deposits at North Sister, which are poorly enriched in incompatible elements.
 The part of the High Cascades that extends south from Mount Jefferson to Santiam Pass includes shield volcanoes, lava domes, and cinder cones.
-The high elevation of Matuyama-aged rocks east of Santiam Pass, coupled with exposure of Brunhes-aged rocks to the west, imply the presence of a northward-trending normal fault.

-Hayrick Butte is of late Pleistocene age.
-Like Hogg Rock, Hayrick Butte is an andesite lava dome with a flat top, suggesting that it is also a tuya, or a subglacial volcano.
-Both volcanic features have been eroded by glaciation, leaving glassy margins and jointing.
-Both Hayrick Butte and Hogg Rock produced porphyritic andesite lava with plagioclase and orthopyroxene and trace levels of phenocrysts with olivine.
-Hayrick Butte also served as a barrier for Hoodoo Butte during the Pleistocene glaciation, blocking the advancement of glacial ice from eroding Hoodoo's summit crater.
+Like Hogg Rock, Hayrick Butte is a flat-topped, andesitic lava dome and tuya of late Pleistocene age.
+The andesitic lava is porphyritic and contains plagioclase, orthopyroxene and trace phenocrysts of olivine.
+Both Hayrick Butte and Hogg Rock have been eroded by Pleistocene glaciation, leaving glassy margins and jointing.
+Hayrick Butte blocked the advance of glacial ice from eroding the summit crater of Hoodoo Butte.

+Geologic setting

 Most lava domes in the Cascades occur in clusters or surrounding just a few major volcanic centers.
-There are roughly 190 known domes in the state of Oregon, with 40 located near Mount Jefferson, 22 near the Tumalo volcanic highland, 28 near the Three Sisters, and close to 60 surrounding Mount Mazama.
+There are roughly 190 known lava domes in the state of Oregon, with 40 near Mount Jefferson, 22 near the Tumalo volcanic highland, 28 near the Three Sisters, and close to 60 surrounding Mount Mazama.
 Hayrick Butte, however, is more isolated from other volcanoes.
 Hayrick Butte, along with Benchmark Butte, formed more than 20 km from any major stratovolcano.

-Hildreth (2007) likewise writes that Hayrick is "clearly separated from major clusters or evolved centers."
+The high elevation of Matuyama-aged rocks east of Santiam Pass, coupled with exposure of Brunhes-aged rocks to the west, imply the presence of a northward-trending normal fault.